LlamasOnTheRun/LlamasOnTheRun.github.io/_posts/2022-03-21-Roads-of-Thought.md

 {% endhighlight %}

 1. I track overallProductionsFound and the sentences POS in temp
-2. for loop with iterate on each word in the sentence getting its POS
+2. for loop that iterates on each word in the sentence getting its POS
 3. Append the POS for the word in temp
-4. Create a Production that maps a Nonterminal, in this case the POS, to its given word
+4. Create a Production that maps to a terminal, in this case the POS being its nonterminal
 5. Will add the Production rule only if it does not already exist in overallProductionsFound

 You can see how this method begins to add our initial production rules.
-In this case, it satisfies the condition A -> a if we were to look back on Chomsky Normal Form’s conditions.
-Lets see how this prints in terminal:
+In this case, it satisfies the condition "A -> a" if we were to look back on Chomsky Normal Form’s conditions.
+Lets see how this prints in terminal for one sentence:

 <!--![NLP Contributors](/assets/post2/POS_terminal_output.png)-->